richardcblewett/cat-breed-chooser-backend/README.md

 Seeding the database was accomplished by opening an api endpoint (by removing security) that would immediately call thecatapi and adding the results of the "give me all thecatapi breeds" call to the database.
 Results from the external api call were added to the database as long as the breed had a name, had a photo, and the photo was accessible to the backend.<br>

-After deploying the backend, I realized I have no idea if the database performance would be improved by giving breed descriptions their own database, so I pivoted from my original ERD designs and refactored the databases from 2 down to 1.<br>
+After deploying the backend, I realized I have no idea if the database performance would be improved by giving breed descriptions their own database, so I pivoted from my original ERD designs and went with one table instead of two.<br>

 ## ERD Diagrams